joemecha/joemecha/README.md

 ### Thanks for stopping by!

 I'm a developer specializing in back end engineering.
 I have a background in foreign languages and previously lived in Japan for 8 years.
-When I'm not coding I'm usually scrambling over a mountain ridge, going on a 'deer safari' with my dog, or playing a round of disc golf.
+When I'm not coding I'm usually scrambling over a mountain ridge 🏔, going on a 'deer safari' with my dog 🐶, or playing a round of disc golf 🥏.

 ### Ways to connect: